Z1scko/SimonSaysPico/README.md

 A quick simon says project for Raspberry pi pico

 # The rules
-When you turn it up, click on a button to stat a game.
+When you turn it up, click on a button to start a game.
 The device will buzz.
 Repeat the color sequence in the order to win.
 The more you win, the harder it become: you wil have one more color to remember after each win.

 Do not forget pull-down resistors for the buttons !